elisavetTriant/public/README.md

-# WordPress Maps with ACF and Leaflet Demo
+# WordPress Maps with ACF and Leaflet JavaScript Library

 This is a demonstration of what is possible with: